Get a quote from our partner

 The vehicle you want to drive

 How long you want the policy to last for

-Other factors will be taken into account too, including where you live, your job, your claims history, whether you have any points on your licence and what vehicle you’ll be driving.
+Other factors will be taken into account too, including where you live, your job, your claims history and whether you’ve got any points on your licence.
 Cost will also be affected by how much you’re willing to pay towards the cost of a claim – this is called the ‘voluntary excess’.

 What do I need to get a quote?

 It’s easy to get a short-term car insurance quote.
 You’ll just need to:

 - give your personal details – like your name, address and date of birth